stephaneVercouillieBMID/slate/source/index.html.md

 ### App to App authentication
 Instead of going through the BMID web page where the end user has to enter his phone number, it is possible to trigger the itsme App directly by sending the Authorization Request to a specific endpoint.

-**itsme(r)** Mobile App endpoint : TODO
+Doing so, the itsme App will open itself automatically provided **itsme(r)** Mobile App endpoint : TODO

 ## 2. Token Request